 But what is IKEA doing to improve indoor air quality?

-Northern India is one of the places in the world with the worst air pollution.
+Northern India is one of the places in the world with the worst air pollution rates.
 One of the biggest causes is the burning of rice straw – a waste residue of rice harvesting.

 Looked through the lenses of circular design, waste is a resource and rice straw is no exception.
-IKEA started experimenting and discovered that rice straw is a very versatile material that can be twisted into a fibre or transformed into a mouldable pulp.
+IKEA has started experimenting, discovering that rice straw is a versatile material that can be twisted into a fibre or transformed into a mouldable pulp.

-The pollution of the air outdoor is only one of the causes of indoor air pollution.
+The pollution of outdoor air is only one of the causes of indoor air pollution.
 Combustion fumes, cleaning products and materials are guilty of releasing harmful VOCs (volatile organic compounds) in the air.

-To address this problem, IKEA is working on a textile that actually cleans the air!
-Thanks to a mineral-based treatment, the fabric is able to break down air pollutants once it’s hit by light, mimicking what plants do with photosynthesis.
+To address this problem, IKEA is working on textiles that actually clean the air!
+Thanks to a mineral-based treatment, these fabrics will be able to break down air pollutants once hit by light, mimicking what plants do with photosynthesis.

-The first product using this textile is GUNRID, a white timeless curtain that will be launched in 2020 in the stores.
+The first product that uses this new textile is GUNRID (opened in a new window/tab), a white timeless curtain that will be launched in 2020.
 But more air-cleaning textiles will come in the future!

 Sustainable living solutions

-Sustainable living means – among the rest – being mindful about the way we use resources.
-IKEA is tackling in particular energy and food and is working on some very interesting solutions!
+Sustainable living means – among the rest – using resources mindfully.
+IKEA is tackling energy and food in particular, working on some very interesting solutions!

 Sustainable design can also serve deep social purposes.
-At last year’s Democratic Design Days, IKEA announced a collaboration with Little Sun, a German social business whose mission is bringing light to people that live without electricity.
-And this year, they presented the first prototypes coming out of this collaboration, that will be launched in 2021.
+At Democratic Design Days 2018, IKEA had announced a collaboration with Little Sun, a German social business whose mission is bringing light to people that live without electricity.

-Sustainable design principles will be at the heart of the SAMMANLÄNKAD collection and all products will be powered by solar energy.
+Sustainable design principles will be at the heart of the SAMMANLÄNKAD (opened in a new window/tab) collection and all products will be powered by solar energy.

-This way, they'll actually serve a double purpose.
-First, they will bring light to areas of the world where there is no electricity.
-And also, they’ll give everyone a chance to live a more sustainable life every day, by consuming less electricity and potentially even going off the grid!
+This will bring light to areas of the world where there is no electricity.
+But also give everyone else a chance to live a more sustainable life every day, by consuming less electricity and potentially even going off the grid!